AshtonGrimes/tuiser/README.md

 `tuiser` is a TUI SERial monitor for Linux.

-The device file descriptor, baudrate, monitoring state, and display mode can be set in the program or as program arguments.
+File descriptors, baudrates, display modes can be set as program arguments or at any time in the interface.

 Baudrates must be one of the baudrates specified in `man 3 termios`, ignoring platform-specific or non-POSIX options.
+Check the BAUD_MAP values in the source code for an exhaustive list.

+## Usage

 #### Shortcuts
 - ^W, ^A, ^S, ^D -- Move cursor